 The Babysitter’s Club: Idea And Phantom from Beauty And The Armageddon

 12 Facts About The Babysitter’s Club from BuzzFeed

 The Baby-Sitters Club: The Things You Notice Reading as an Adult from Beauty and the Armageddon

 The Babysitter’s Club at TV Tropes

-Does that missing apostrophe bother you?
+I need to insert an apostrophe.
+Does that missing apostrophe bother you, too?
 (It bothers me in the same way that the title Gilmore girls does not capitalise Girls.)
 Anyhow, there are internet discussions on this.